ddrous/self-mod/README.md

    - Supports meta-training for NCF and CAVIA frameworks.

 4. **VisualTester:**
-   - Enables testing and visualization of results.
+   - Enables meta-testing and visualization of results.
    - Provides insightful metrics and plots for evaluation.

 ### **Example Workflow**